 \section{Introduction}

-In this article we use a different notation for the vertical composition of 2-cells: instead of the usual dot `$\cdot $' we use plus `$+$'.
-To support this we present the following analogy between geometrical vectors in the plane and 2-cells between morphisms in a category.
+In this article we are using a different notation for the vertical composition of 2-cells: instead of the usual dot `$\cdot $' or bullet `$\bullet$' we use plus `$+$'.
+To support this change of notation we present an analogy which compares the geometrical vectors in the plane with the 2-cells between morphisms in a category.

-Two geometrical vectors in the plane can be added only if the end point of the second ($u$ as in the picture above) is the starting point of the first one ($v$ as in the picture) and in that case the resulting vector (the sum) goes from the starting point of the second to the end point of the first: exactly the same as with 2-cells
+Two geometrical vectors on the plane can be added only if the end point of the second one ($u$ as in the picture above) is the starting point of the first one ($v$ as in the picture), in that case the resulting vector, which is their sum, goes from the starting point of the second one to the end point of the first one.
+The same happens for 2-cells in a category: